Steve7394/sfo-openmaptiles/sfo/readme.txt

 // if tiles are generated, start from this step

-12- build and run dockerfile, like  "docker build -t my-tileserver ." and then  "docker run -p 8080:8080 my-tileserver" 13- the style file, sprites, fonts where served by my-tileserver 14- use style in maplibre client like test.html file
+12- cd sfo directory and run "docker compose up -d" 13- the style file, sprites, fonts where served by tileserver 14- open test.html file in sfo directory with browser